HasanOmar1/Bank-API---Backend/README.md

 - You can delete a user.

 - You can deposit cash to a specific user.
-- You can update credits of a specific user.
+- You can update the credit of a specific user.

 - A user can withdraw money from his bank account.
 - A user can transfer money from his bank account to someone else's bank account.

 ---

+## Things to know:

+- When a user withdraws money from his account , first he will withdraw from his cash and if he doesn't have anymore cash he will withdraw from his credit.

+- When a user transfers money from his bank account to another user , he will transfer using cash and if he doesn't have cash anymore he will transfer his credit , and the other user will always get the money as credit and not cash.